Files

 Directories

-Sequoia PGP (and therefore sq) stores it's state - mainly keys and certificates - in a directory structure.
+Sequoia PGP (and therefore sq) stores its state - mainly keys and certificates - in a directory structure.
 The default locations are:

-• The certificate store (short cert store): $HOME/.local/share/pgp.cert.d
+• the certificate store (short cert store): $HOME/.local/share/pgp.cert.d

-• The key store: $HOME/.local/share/sequoia/keystore
+• the key store: $HOME/.local/share/sequoia/keystore

-• The revocation certificate store: $HOME/.local/share/sequoia/revocation-certificates
+• the revocation certificate store: $HOME/.local/share/sequoia/revocation-certificates

 These default locations can be changed by setting the environment variable SEQUOIA_HOME.
 There are subtle changes in the directory structure when using SEQUOIA_HOME:

-• The certificate store is: $SEQUOIA_HOME/data/pgp.cert.d
+• the certificate store is: $SEQUOIA_HOME/data/pgp.cert.d

-• The key store is: $SEQUOIA_HOME/data/keystore
+• the key store is: $SEQUOIA_HOME/data/keystore

-• The revocation certificate store is: $SEQUOIA_HOME/data/revocation-certificates
+• the revocation certificate store is: $SEQUOIA_HOME/data/revocation-certificates

 If $SEQUOIA_HOME equals $HOME, then the default directory structure applies, as if SEQUOIA_HOME is not set.
+If SEQUOIA_HOME is set to none, sq will not use any key or cert store.

 All these locations can also be specified on the command line, which will override the environment variables.